openhwgroup/cv32e40p/docs/source/instruction_set_extensions.rst

     x3[15: 0] = x2[15: 0] + 0xFFEA

+And finally for all the SIMD Bit Manipulation instructions, Imm6 is zero-extended.

 In the following tables, the index i ranges from 0 to 1 for 16-Bit operations and from 0 to 3 for 8-Bit operations:

 - The index 0 is 15:0  for 16-Bit operations or 7:0 for 8-Bit operations.